Our client in Oxfordshire wanted to turn their blank canvas garden into an ornamental kitchen garden, with a beautiful greenhouse as the centre piece.

 The benching and floor grids were specially commissioned to fit in with the octagonal structure.
 A central planter was installed, making the best use of space, and the venting was built in to the turret with cold frames fitted on to the four facets.

-For more information on hexagonal and octagonal greenhouses, see here.
+Here is some more information on hexagonal and octagonal greenhouses.